 87. The first Google computer storage was built with legos

 Lego is a type of toy.
 Vehicles, buildings, and working robots can be made by assembling their bricks.
-You can make anything with it, so the founders made Google’s storage.
+Anybody can make anything with it.
+In 1996, the two founders (Larry Page and Sergey Brin) built a Lego brick disk box for their storage server for Google’s “digital library”.
+The first Google server was made of Lego bricks and had 10x 4GB disks.

 Read also: 21 Facts on Technology.

-79. MyDoom is the most devastating computer virus to date.
+79. MyDoom – the most devastating computer virus

 It is the most destructive computer virus ever.
 The virus caused a worldwide loss of $ 38 billion.
 SoBig is the second-largest destructive virus and ILoveYou is the third-largest destructive virus.